ClickCease

 What is the difference between a peace order and a protective order?

-If I am charged with a criminal offense, what will happen on my first court date and do I have to be there if I have a lawyer?
+If I am charged with a criminal offense, what will happen on my first court date, and do I have to be there if I have a lawyer?

-You need to be present at all court dates unless you are excused from attending by the Court.
+You must be present at all court dates unless you are excused from attending by the Court.
 If your first court date is called an “Attorney or Preliminary Inquiry” date, then you can often avoid having to appear once your domestic abuse attorney files papers with the Court advising it that you have retained an attorney.

 No, only the State’s Attorney can drop the charges against you.
 There are good reasons for this policy.
-A victim of domestic violence often attempts to recant the statement they made to police in order to have the charges dropped against the other party.
+A victim of domestic violence often attempts to recant the statement they made to police to have the charges dropped against the other party.

 What is bail?